Skip to main content

 “Absolutely do your research,” Dugan said.
 “The internet offers us access to so many tools that can help you as you explore possible degrees and outcomes."

-Many associate degree credits transfer directly to a bachelor’s degree program, fast-tracking your ability to earn a four-year degree.
-SNHU even partners with community colleges around the country to seamlessly transfer credits from associate and bachelor degree programs.
+Luckily, there are many options in today’s higher education world that make moving from an associate degree to a bachelor’s degree easier.
+For example, many associate degree credits transfer directly to a bachelor’s degree program, fast-tracking your ability to earn a four-year degree.
+SNHU even partners with community colleges around the country to seamlessly transfer credits from associate and bachelor's degree programs.

 You can also choose to attend an online college so you can work at your own pace and complete your coursework around your schedule at work and at home.